 When you receive packages, where does your delivery people place the boxes?
 Do they leave them out in the open for everyone to see?
-Here’s a way to hide your smaller packages without neighbors knowing when you receive a package.
+Here's a way to hide your smaller packages without neighbors knowing when you receive a package.
+Follow along and see how I transformed this porch storage bin.

 First, I started by asking around to see if anyone had a bin I could have.
 And, lucky for me, my sister-in-law, had one that fit perfectly.
 Yay!
 It fit perfectly on my porch.
 It wasn't too big.